 Andy's bold and expressive monoprints feature on a series of LUSH's signature knot-wraps.
 Their decision to work with Andy for this special project was based on his passion for nature, evident in all of his work and in his everyday artistic practice.

 Commenting on the symbolic significance of blooms being the sole focus of his designs, Andy said, “It seems entirely appropriate to be depicting the purity, strength and beauty of these simple flowers as a metaphor for the qualities found in our marvellous mothers.”

 You can read more about the collaboration here.

 You can also see more of Andy Lovell's fantastic work in his portfolio here.

 Lucasfilm asked Yann Legendre to illustrate 24 stickers to celebrate the 40th Anniversary of the movie ‘A New Hope’.
-In honour of this milestone anniversary of A New Hope, Star Wars Stickers: 40th Anniversary...20 days ago
+In honour of this milestone anniversary of A New Hope, Star Wars Stickers: 40th Anniversary...1 month ago

-We’re delighted to be able to reveal an early look at ‘Flora: The Graphic Book of the Garden’, a wonderfully illustrated title that is the result of a yearlong collaboration between Sam Falconer and Melissa...29 days ago
+We’re delighted to be able to reveal an early look at ‘Flora: The Graphic Book of the Garden’, a wonderfully illustrated title that is the result of a yearlong collaboration between Sam Falconer and Melissa...2 months ago